-Adding a Remove Content from Page Rule
+Remove Content from Page Rule

 Smartling offers an interface that allows you to configure certain GDN behaviors like content capture, translation, and visibility.
 If the content you want to hide from your localized sites is tied to a unique HTML class or ID, you can use a "Remove Content from Page" rule to target these elements.
 To add this rule:

 - From your GDN project, click the Settings tab > Rules.

 - Click on the blue "Add a New Rule" button for either a Class or ID and select "Remove Content from Page."